-Bilateral Collaboration Research Program (National Institutes of Natural Sciences)

-Leader : Prof. Kazunobu Nagasaki

-Project Period : FY2004 -

-Bilateral collaboration research program promotes joint research bilaterally between National Institute for Fusion Science (NIFS), and the research institutes or research centers of universities that have each unique facility for nuclear fusion research.
+Bilateral Collaboration Research Program (National Institutes of Natural Sciences) Leader : Prof. Kazunobu Nagasaki Project Period : FY2004 - Bilateral collaboration research program promotes joint research bilaterally between National Institute for Fusion Science (NIFS), and the research institutes or research centers of universities that have each unique facility for nuclear fusion research.
 Under this collaboration scheme, the facilities are open to researchers throughout Japan as a joint-use program of NIFS.
 Our research subject under this program is to investigate experimentally and theoretically the transport and stability control through advanced helical-field control in the Heliotron J device.

-Grant-in-Aid for Scientific Research (S) in Ministry of Education, Culture, Sports, Science and Technology (MEXT) Valley-spin Phot

-Research area: Science and Engineering (Interdisciplinary Science and Engineering)

-Research project: Development and application of valley-spin photonics in atomically thin layered materials

-- Project Leader: Prof. Kazunari Matsuda - Project Period: FY2016 FY2020

-We will study the novel quantum optical phenomena related to the valley-spin and its coherent control by state of art optical spectroscopy in the transition metal dichalcogenides.
-We would like to develop the new field of valley-spin photonics for optical and material science research.
-Valley -spin Photonics using Atomically Thin Materials

-Program for creation of new industries and new technology lead (NEDO)

-Research project: Development and application of valley-spin photonics in atomically thin layered materials as needed.
-In this project, we will clarify the formation mechanism of hydrogen gas bubble during the water electrolysis through the optical technique and contribute to the optimized design of electrodes and substrate materials with an appropriate pore structures.

-- Project Leader in IAE: Assoc.
-Prof. Takashi Nakajima - Project Period: FY2018 FY2022

-In recent years various kinds of renewable energies are introduced to suppress the global warming.
-By producing hydrogen gas through the water electrolysis with the surplus power of renewable energies, the stored hydrogen gas can be efficiently converted to the electric power at a later time

-Core Research for Evolutional Science and Technology (CREST), Japan Science and Technology (JST)

-Research area: Elucidation of biological mechanism of extracellular fine particles and the control system

-Research project: Intracellular fate of extracellular fine particles and the control system

-Sub-theme: Multiple sensing system of the intracellular environment

-Sub-theme Leader: Prof. Takashi Morii

-Project Period: FY2018-FY2023

-Strategic Basic Research Programs (CREST), Japan Science and Technology Agency (JST)

-Research area: Creation of Innovative Core Technologies for Nano-Enabled Thermal Management Research project: Thermo-excitonics based on nanomaterials science

-- Project Leader : Yuhei Miyauchi - Project Period : FY2018 FY2023

-We will study fundamental physics of the thermal exciton generation phenomenon that has recently been observed and verified in carbon nanotubes for the first time, and clarify its potential for future applications.
+Grant-in-Aid for Scientific Research (S) in Ministry of Education, Culture, Sports, Science and Technology (MEXT) Research area: Science and Engineering (Interdisciplinary Science and Engineering) Research project: Development of valley-spin quantum photonics in artificial hetero-structures Project Leader: Prof. Kazunari Matsuda Project Period: FY2020 - FY2024 In the atomically thin materials, the strong coupling of valley and spin degree of freedom induces novel physical degree of freedom as "valley-spin".
+Recently, we found the new route for valley-spin quantum optics through the series of studies by quantum control of valley-spin states.
+Thus, we would like to develop the new field of valley-spin quantum photonics providing the great impact on the optical and material science research.
+Moreover, we extend these fundamental studies to application of valley-spin quantum photonics.
+Strategic Basic Research Programs (CREST), Japan Science and Technology Agency (JST) Research area: Creation of Innovative Core Technologies for Nano-Enabled Thermal Management Research project: Thermo-excitonics based on nanomaterials science - Project Leader: Prof. Yuhei Miyauchi - Project Period: FY2018 FY2023 We will study fundamental physics of the thermal exciton generation phenomenon that has recently been observed and verified in carbon nanotubes for the first time, and clarify its potential for future applications.
 Particularly, we will try to create a new thermal photonic technology that enables high performance solar photovoltaic conversion with efficiency beyond the standard theoretical limit, based on the thermal exciton effects and nanoscience-based thermal control technology.